coleifer/peewee/docs/peewee/asyncio.rst

 .. note::
-   :py:class:`DatabaseProxy` hands out the synchronous base class from its ``Model`` property even when later initialized to an async database - proxy users should subclass :class:`AsyncModel` with ``Meta.database = proxy``.
+   :py:class:`DatabaseProxy` hands out the synchronous base class from its ``Model`` property even when later initialized to an async database, so proxy users should subclass :class:`AsyncModel` with ``Meta.database = proxy``.

-Related objects follow three rules.
-Rows selected with a join or with :meth:`~AsyncDatabaseMixin.aprefetch` expose their relations as plain attribute access - no await needed.
-For a one-off lazy load, use ``await obj.afetch(Model.field)``, which runs the query on the event loop and caches the result on the instance.
-And if you are calling ``afetch()`` in a loop, you wanted :meth:`~AsyncDatabaseMixin.aprefetch`.
-Back-references are not relation attributes but ordinary select queries - execute them like any query: ``await user.tweets.aexecute()``.
+Related objects follow three rules:

+1. Rows selected with a join, using :meth:`ModelSelect.with_related` or with :meth:`~AsyncDatabaseMixin.aprefetch` expose their relations as plain attribute access and no await is needed.
+2. One-off lazy load should use ``await obj.afetch(Model.field)``, which runs the query on the event loop and caches the result on the instance.
+3. Back-references are not relation attributes but ordinary select queries - execute them like any query: ``await user.tweets.aexecute()``.

 Executing queries: ``aexecute()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Queries provide :meth:`~BaseQuery.aexecute`, the async counterpart of :meth:`~BaseQuery.execute`.
+Queries provide :meth:`~BaseQuery.aexecute` as the async counterpart of :meth:`~BaseQuery.execute`.
 It executes the query on its bound async database and returns whatever ``execute()`` returns: a result wrapper for selects, the new primary key for inserts, the number of modified rows for